Next Steps After Filing a Claim

 If you need assistance, you can call Project HELP at 1-800-255-9752.
 They are a cooperative effort between L&I and the Washington State Labor Council (AFL-CIO), and can provide you with one-on-one counseling to help you navigate the claims process.

-Project HELP staff can assist you with both self-insured and state fund claims, but they are not attorneys and do not give legal advice.
+Project HELP staff can assist you with the claim process, but they are not attorneys and do not give legal advice.

 Studies show the longer you are off work, the harder it is to return to your original job and wages.